 Then the calving begins.
 Generally starting in January, the pregnant wildebeest give birth and by February some 8000 baby wildebeest are being born every day.
 The calving season carries on into March and is joined by other animals too.
 Tens of thousands of zebras and gazelles have accompanied the wildebeest on their trek and are taking advantage of safety in numbers to drop their young too.

-Other Great months for Serengeti: December through March, July & August
+Other great months for Serengeti: December through March, July & August

 Other Great months for Tarangire: June through October for dry season game viewing.

-The clouds are clearing up over Africa’s mountain rainforests as January welcomes a short respite in the rains before they return with full force in March.
+he clouds are clearing up over Africa’s mountain rainforests as January welcomes a short respite in the rains before they return with full force in March.
 The drier, warmer and less humid conditions make gorilla trekking much easier and create better photographic conditions when you do encounter them.

 You’ll need to choose between Uganda and Rwanda for your gorilla trek.
 Both destinations record a 90% success rate at finding the gorillas on a daily basis; Rwanda is known for a shorter travel time to the forests plus easier trekking but Uganda has a cheaper trekking permit and more entry-level accommodation.
 Other activities at trekking lodges include nature walks, bird watching and community visits with local guides.